Continued from Irked Mennonite

-The way that George made that happen made me so incredibly happy.
-I felt so light after that.
+The way that George made that happen made me so happy.
+I felt incredible relief after that.
 I thought, “Whatever happens from here on, I don’t care.
 That was just perfect.”
 The way he handled himself just grew more butterflies in my stomach for him.

 In our colony everyone refers to a stove as a gas stove because we didn’t have electricity -- a stove was always called a gas stove.
 I had an electric stove therefore to us it was an electric gas stove.

-After I showed her how to turn on an electronic gas stove safely, I cleaned the bathroom, bedroom and the floors.
+After I showed her how to turn on an electronic gas stove safely, I cleaned the bathroom, bedroom, and floors.
 She wanted to wash some clothes for her trip back to Mexico.
-I took her down the hallway in perfect peace now that she had met George and I didn’t have to worry about that anymore.
+I took her down the hallway in perfect peace now that she had met George, I didn’t have to worry about that anymore.